graemearthur/graemearthur.github.io/_posts/2015-04-12-volunteer.md

 Volunteering provides huge opportunities to develop further and is highly recognised by employers.
 Some other beneficial reasons to do charity work:

-I personaly love to do it because I get to actually do work that is inspiring, rewarding and useful in my spare time, work that your proud of it
+I personaly love to do it because I get to actually do work that is inspiring, rewarding and useful in my spare time, work that I proud off.

 Learn new skills and enhance your CV.
 Yes you can do all these too.

 Make a difference to the people you are volunteering with and give back to the community